project-stacker/project-stacker.github.io/docs/concepts/about.md

 ## License

-stacker is released under the Apache License, Version 2.0, and is:
+stacker is released under the Apache License, Version 2.0

-Copyright (C) 2017-2023 Cisco Systems, Inc. and contributors